-The Danjoo Koorliny Walking Together Team
+The Danjoo Koorliny Team

-The Danjoo Koorliny Team is a collective of people who are committed to creating positive change.
+A collective of people who are committed to creating positive change.

-Professor Emeritus Colleen Hayward AM is a senior Noongar woman with extensive family links throughout the south-west of WA.
+Professor Hayward is a senior Noongar woman with extensive family links throughout the south-west of WA.
 Until her recent retirement, she was the head of Kurongkurl Katitjin, Edith Cowan University’s Centre for Indigenous Education and Research and Pro-Vice-Chancellor, Equity and Indigenous across the University.
 For more than 30 years, Colleen has provided significant input to policies and programs on a wide range of issues, reflecting the needs of minority groups at community, state and national levels.
 She has an extensive background in a range of areas as well as significant experience in policy and management.

-Carol Innes is a cultural advocate working in government, a mentor, consultant, board director and project manager.
+Ms Innes is a cultural advocate working in government, a mentor, consultant, board director and project manager.
 Carol is currently Co-Chair of Reconciliation Western Australia, board member North Metropolitan Health Service, board member Glass Jars (Netball WA), and is an advisory member to Kalamunda Arts Committee.
 Carol has worked in not-for-profit organisations, arts and cultural organisations, state and federal government agencies, and Aboriginal-controlled community organisations.
 Carol is a certified trainer and assessor, facilitator and advocate of community cultural development.